-cipher-alg

-Name of the cipher algorithm and key length.
-Currently defaults to aes-256.

-cipher-mode

-Name of the encryption mode to use.
-Currently defaults to xts.

-ivgen-alg

-Name of the initialization vector generator algorithm.
-Currently defaults to plain64.

-ivgen-hash-alg

-Name of the hash algorithm to use with the initialization vector generator (if required).
-Defaults to sha256.

-hash-alg

-Name of the hash algorithm to use for PBKDF algorithm Defaults to sha256.

-iter-time

-Amount of time, in milliseconds, to use for PBKDF algorithm per key slot.
-Defaults to 2000.

-vdi VirtualBox 1.1 compatible image format.
-Supported options:

-static If this option is set to on, the image is created with metadata preallocation.

-vmdk VMware 3 and 4 compatible image format.

-File name of a base image (see create subcommand).

-compat6 Create a VMDK version 6 image (instead of version 4)

-hwversion

-Specify vmdk virtual hardware version.
-Compat6 flag cannot be enabled if hwversion is specified.

-subformat

-Specifies which VMDK subformat to use.
-Valid options are monolithicSparse (default), monolithicFlat, twoGbMaxExtentSparse, twoGbMaxExtentFlat and streamOptimized.

-vpc VirtualPC compatible image format (VHD).
-Supported options:

-subformat

-Specifies which VHD subformat to use.
+cipher-al g - Name of the cipher algorithm and key length.
+Currently defaults to aes-256. cipher-mo Name of the encryption mode to use.
+Currently defaults to xts. ivgen-alg Name of the initialization vector generator algorithm.
+Currently defaults to plain64. ivgen-has h-alg Name of the hash algorithm to use with the initialization vector generator (if required).
+Defaults to sha256. hash-alg Name of the hash algorithm to use for PBKDF algorithm Defaults to sha256. iter-time vdi VirtualBox 1.1 compatible image format.
+Supported options: static If this option is set to on, the image is created with metadata preallocation. vmdk VMware 3 and 4 compatible image format.
+Supported options: backing_f File name of a base image (see create subcommand). compat6 Create a VMDK version 6 image (instead of version 4) hwversion L Specify vmdk virtual hardware version.
+Compat6 flag cannot be enabled if hwversion is specified. subformat Specifies which VMDK subformat to use.
+Valid op- tions are monolithicSparse (default), monolithicFlat, twoGbMaxExtentSparse, twoGbMaxExtentFlat and streamOptimized. ирс VirtualPC compatible image format (VHD).
+Supported options: subformat Specifies which VHD subformat to use.
 Valid options are dynamic (default) and fixed.
 VHDX Hyper-V compatible image format (VHDX).
-Supported options:

-subformat

-Specifies which VHDX subformat to use.
+Supported options: subformat Specifies which VHDX subformat to use.
 Valid options are dynamic (default) and fixed.